 Big Data Exploitation in Life Sciences

-Modern life sciences use increasingly complex analytical methods that generate large amounts of data to be analysed.
+Modern life sciences rely on increasingly complex analytical methods that generate large amounts of data to be analysed.
 This requires extensive knowledge and powerful bioinformatics tools.

 The German Network for Bioinformatics Infrastructure – de.NBI is the key to solving this challenge.

-- Provision of comprehensive first-class bioinformatics tools & services for the life sciences and biomedicine
+- to provide cutting-edge bioinformatics tools & services for the life sciences and biomedicine

-- Delivery of Bioinformatics training through a wide spectrum of workshops and courses
+- to provide high-quality bioinformatics training through a wide spectrum of workshops and courses

-- Provision of cloud computing resources for academia in Germany
+- to offer scalable cloud computing resources for academia in Germany

-- Transfer of expertise between academia and industry through our Industrial Forum
+- to foster knowledge exchange between academia and industry through our Industrial Forum

-- Fostering the cooperation between the German bioinformatics community and international bioinformatics networks such as ELIXIR Europe
+- to strengthen ties between the German bioinformatics community and international bioinformatics networks such as ELIXIR Europe

 History

 The BMBF funding was initially granted 2015 to 2021.
-By decision of the Federal Government from November 2020, the de.NBI will received an long-term funding from the BMBF to be continued by the Forschungszentrum Jülich, a member of the Helmholtz Association of German Reserach Centers.
-The current scientific speakers of the network and joint Heads of Node of ELIXIR Germany are Oliver Kohlbacher (Tübingen University) and Alexander Sczyrba (Forschungszentrum Jülich, Outstation Bielefeld).
+By decision of the Federal Government from November 2020, the de.NBI will receive a long-term funding from the BMBF for contuation by Forschungszentrum Jülich, a member of the Helmholtz Association of German Research Centers.